jkrems/proposal-pkg-exports/README.md

   `"x"` is never resolved to `x.mjs` or `x/index.mjs` (or the `.js` equivalents).
 * The primary compatibility boundary are bare specifiers.
 Relative and absolute imports can follow simpler rules.
 * Resolution should not depend on file extensions, leaving open the potential for supporting ESM in `.js` files.
+* The directory structure of a module should be treated as private implementation detail.

 ## `package.json` Interface